-Over the past decade, there has been continuous progress in integrating TDA and Machine Learning (ML).
-This attempt is composed of three parts: 1) The first step is, given a data set, to consider a filtration (e.g., Vietoris-Rips complex, cubical complex, DTM filtration, etc.) and extract a barcode, which is a summary of topological and geometric features.
-2) The second step is transforming the barcode into vectors (e.g., persistence image, persistence landscape, etc.), which are suitable input data for ML.
-3) The last step is inputting the transformed vectors into the ML model for training.
+\textbf{Topological data analysis and machine learning:} Over the past decade, there has been continuous progress in integrating TDA and Machine Learning (ML).
+Such integrations are generally composed of the following three steps: 1) For the given data set, the first step considers a filtration corresponding to specific complexes such as Vietoris-Rips complex, cubical complex, DTM filtration etc. and extracts a barcode, which is the summary of the topological and geometric features of the data.
+2) The second step transforms the barcode obtained from the first step into vectors using the persistence image, persistence landscape, etc., which are now suitable for ML.
+3) The last step takes the transformed vectors and feed them into the ML model for training.

-Step \circled{1}: Since topological and geometrical analysis of discrete data itself is not plausible because they are intrinsically designed for continuous objects, it is necessary to transform the given discrete data into continuous data, as shown in Figure \ref{fig:filtration}.
+Step \circled{1}: Since topological analysis is intrinsically designed for continuous objects, it is necessary to transform the given discrete data into continuous data, as shown in Figure \ref{fig:filtration}.
 This transformation is referred to as filtration.
-Therefore, extracting the topological information of the inherent shape of data depends on the choice of filtration.
+Therefore, extracting the topological information of the data depends on the choice of filtration.
 Commonly used filtrations include the Vietoris-Rips complex, alpha complex, and cubical complex.

-Step \circled{2}: The main outcome of persistent homology is represented by barcode, but the space of barcodes lacks a natural vector space structure.
-This hinders the integration of TDA with many ML techniques.
-For example, support vector machine is based on the inner product structure, but the barcode itself is not compatible with such a structure.
+Step \circled{2}: The main outcome of persistent homology is represented by barcode, but it lacks a natural vector space structure.
 Therefore, we need to rearrange or transform the barcode into a vector form in a Hilbert space.
-This process is called the vectorization of barcodes.
-This has been an active research subject of numerous studies over the last decade.
-The persistence landscape \cite{bubenik2015statistical} and persistence image \cite{adams2017persistence} are among the well-known methods for the vectorization of barcodes.
+This process is called the vectorization of barcode.
+The persistence landscape \cite{bubenik2015statistical} and persistence image \cite{adams2017persistence} are among the well-known methods for the vectorization of barcode.

 Step \circled{3}: This step deals with the main procedure in ML.
 In this paper, we propose a consistent algorithm of TDA combined with ML that minimizes a task-dependent loss function using the transformed vector calculated in Step \circled{2}.